daju233/rlox/README.md

 # rlox🦀
-a simple interpreter in rust from 《Crafting Interpreter》
+a simple interpreter in rust from《Crafting Interpreter》